AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/lab1.md

 These are the Public and Private IPs of the Bastion host in `BU1` (bastion spoke) as well as the Private IP of the App host in `BU2` (app spoke).

-At this point, you should be able to SSH to the `BU1` Bastion as ubuntu and the password you set the password variable to above, but from there you won't be able to SSH to the `BU2` App.
+At this point, you should be able to SSH to the `BU1 Bastion` as ubuntu and the password you set the password variable to above, but from there you won't be able to SSH to the `BU2 App`.
 The reason for that is BU1 and BU2 are not yet connected.
 Verify from CoPilot by navigating to `Networking-->Network Segmentation` and and note that the 2 BUs are not connected:

 ![Policy](images/lab1-22-policy.png)